ewaldmire/ascender/docs/docsite/rst/userguide/workflow_templates.rst

     Upon **Save**, additional fields populate and the Workflow Visualizer automatically opens.

     - **Webhook URL**: Automatically populated with the URL for the webhook service to POST requests to.
-    - **Webhook Key**: Generated shared secret to be used by the webhook service to sign payloads sent to climber.
-This must be configured in the settings on the webhook service in order for climber to accept webhooks from this service.
+    - **Webhook Key**: Generated shared secret to be used by the webhook service to sign payloads sent to ascender.
+This must be configured in the settings on the webhook service in order for ascender to accept webhooks from this service.

     For additional information on setting up webhooks, see :ref:`ug_webhooks`.